Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres

 {As we explain in \cite{CDW}, self-gravitation, {\it as defined through equations (\ref{fullpot},\ref{fullpot2},\ref{fullpotNS})}, does not require any extra ingredient to explain why objects localize.
-In our view, and this is for instance confirmed by the accurate numerical simulations carried out by van Meter \cite{vanMeter}, the non-linearity of the Schr\"odinger-Newton (SN) equation suffices to explain how and why quantum systems spontaneously tend to reach a stable minimal energy state in which dispersion is exactly compensated by self-gravity.
-From this point of view the semi-classical gravity approach differs radically from stochastic spontaneous models of self-localisation in the sense that, as was noted in \cite{Bassi}, the SN dynamics is deterministic while quantum jumps are intrinsically stochastic\footnote{It is known for instance that certain non-linear modifications of the Schr\"odinger equation violate the no-signaling theorem and seriously menace the Lorentzian invariance of quantum theory \cite{gisin}.
-As shown by Gisin \cite{gisin2}, it is the combination of stochastic and non-linear terms that avoids the violation of the no-signaling theorem, and we are aware of the fact that, at first sight, the Schr\"odinger-Newton dynamics is less comfortable from an intellectual point of view than the stochastic spontaneous localisation models.
-One should bear in mind however that, in fact, at present no fully satisfactory Lorentz invariant spontaneous localisation model is known.
-Another important issue in this context concerns the measurement problem \cite{Bell} and the derivation of the Born rule \cite{Bassi} which are still an open problem in the semiclassical gravity approach \cite{geszti}.
+In our view, and this is for instance confirmed by the accurate numerical simulations carried out by van Meter \cite{vanMeter}, the non-linearity of the Schr\"odinger-Newton (S-N) equation suffices to explain how and why quantum systems spontaneously tend to reach a stable minimal energy state in which dispersion is exactly compensated by self-gravity.
+From this point of view the semi-classical gravity approach differs radically from stochastic spontaneous models of self-localisation in the sense that, as was noted in \cite{Bassi}, the S-N dynamics is deterministic while quantum jumps are intrinsically stochastic \footnote{It is known that certain non-linear modifications of the Schr\"odinger equation violate the no-signaling theorem and seriously menace the Lorentzian invariance of quantum theory \cite{gisin}.
+As shown by Gisin \cite{gisin2}, it is the combination of stochastic and non-linear terms that avoids the violation of the no-signaling theorem, and we are aware that, at first sight, the Schr\"odinger-Newton dynamics might seem less `physical' than the stochastic spontaneous localisation models.
+However, one should bear in mind that no fully satisfactory Lorentz invariant spontaneous localisation model is currently known.
+Other important issues in this context are the measurement problem \cite{Bell} and the derivation of the Born rule \cite{Bassi} which are still open problems in the semiclassical gravity approach \cite{geszti}.